HKU-BAL/ONT-TB-NF/README.md

-Variant calling results at:   {YOUR OUTPUR DIR}/3_vc Consensus calling results at: {YOUR OUTPUR DIR}/4_cns TB analysis report at:        {YOUR OUTPUR DIR}/5_rgi TB's json report can be updated to [https://card.mcmaster.ca/analyze/externalrgi] for visulization
+Variant calling results at:   {YOUR OUTPUR DIR}/3_vc Consensus calling results at: {YOUR OUTPUR DIR}/4_cns TB analysis report at:        {YOUR OUTPUR DIR}/5_rgi TB's json report can be uploaded to [https://card.mcmaster.ca/analyze/externalrgi] for visulization
 ```

 ## Requirements